theinterned/batucada/README.rst

 [2] http://wiki.p2pu.org

-Setting up a local development environment
+Setting up a local development environment in Ubuntu
 ------------

 You will need to set up `git and your SSH keys`_